aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 - The `Infrastructure` OU will hold the remainder of the accounts shared or utilized by the rest of the organization (`Shared Network`, `Perimeter`, and `Operations`).
 - The remainder of the OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs).
 - The `Central` OU is used to hold accounts with workloads shared across Dev, Test, and Prod environments like centralized CI/CD tooling.
-- The v1.5.0 release aligns the Accelerator OU and account structure with AWS multi-account guidance, splitting the `core` OU into the `Security` and `Infrastructure` OUs.
+- The v1.5.0+ releases align the Accelerator OU and account structure with AWS multi-account guidance, splitting the `core` OU into the `Security` and `Infrastructure` OUs.

 **Note:** While OUs can be renamed or additional OUs added at a later point in time, deployed AWS accounts CANNOT be moved between top-level OUs (guardrail violation), nor can top-level OUs easily be deleted (requires deleting all AWS accounts from within the OU first).